OlibabaTV/Introduction-to-GitHub/README.md

 ![Picture](clonet.PNG)

 # **How to do a pull request**
-Pull requests works for collaboration, it inform collaborattors about changes made in a GitHub repository.
+Pull requests works for collaboration, it inform collaborattors about changes made in a github repository.
 Once a pull request is done, collaborators can review the changes then decides to commit by merging into the base branch.
 Every project file is stored in a folder called repository; a repository contains all your project files, documents, and code.
 Before you do a pull request of a repository you will need to duplicate that repository called fork so you can make changes without affecting the original project file.

 ### 1. **Fork Respository**
 If you have identified the repository you are making changes to, you navigate to the upper right hand corner of the github repository and click on fork.
+Note, the fork request takes some time to duplicate your own copy of the repository.

 ![Picture](fork.PNG)